mdn/content/files/en-us/web/progressive_web_apps/installing/index.md

 ![Screenshot showing the location of the Share button in Safari on iOS 13](safari-ios-a2hs-icon.png)

 This calls up the sharing panel.
-Among the options should be the "Add to Home Screen" option, unless it's been specifically removed from the list by the user editing the optons displayed:
+Among the options should be the "Add to Home Screen" option, unless it's been specifically removed from the list by the user editing the options displayed:

 ![Screenshot of Safari iOS's sharing panel, showing the "Add to Home Screen" option](safari-ios-share-menu.png)